libgit2/libgit2/README.md

 2. Create the cmake build environment: `cmake ..`
 3. Build libgit2: `cmake --build .`

 Trouble with these steps?
-Read `TROUBLESHOOTING.md`.
+Read our (troubleshooting guide)[docs/troubleshooting.md].
 More detailed build guidance is available below.

 Getting Help
 ============